 Combine the colors of the Bali sunset with the area’s uniquely shaped buildings and vibrant plant life and you have a scene that looks to be straight out of a video game in the adventure genre.
 With enough time, you’ll eventually discover all the gems the island has to offer, but if you’re in a rush to see the best spots first, you may want to start with the following 6 remarkably beautiful places in Bali.

 1. Uluwatu Temple

 Despite its small size and humble look, the Uluwatu Temple is considered one of the key temples in Bali.
 Situated along the edge of a 250-foot high seaside cliff that plunges into the Indian Ocean, the temple provides incredible views of the sunset and the nearby amphitheater plays hosts to evening Kecak fire dances.

 Once you get tired of roaming the temple grounds and amphitheater, you can check out the small forest that lies at the front of the temple, where you’ll find a massive population of monkeys.
-This is one place that you’ll want to mention to your Malaysia travel agent to ensure it is scheduled early on your itinerary.
+This is one place that you’ll want to have scheduled early on your itinerary.